 It doesn’t “fire me up” that others respond to the mercy and compassion they need and receive by saying they don’t need as much as somebody else.
 It saddens me.

-m – punishment and rehabilitation, although they were highly influential in the rehabilitation of others in the illegal drug trade – within and without Indonesian jails, although their lives were now serving much greater good – not just rehabilitated but actually remedying some of the copious damage their previous lives had wreaked, although they had served longer sentences than the Australian legal system would demand, although they’d been mentally tortured by alternating hope and fearful despair: it saddens me this isn’t enough for some, less than perfect people.
+It saddens me that although these two were the epitome of the purpose of a justice system – punishment and rehabilitation, although they were highly influential in the rehabilitation of others in the illegal drug trade – within and without Indonesian jails, although their lives were now serving much greater good – not just rehabilitated but actually remedying some of the copious damage their previous lives had wreaked, although they had served longer sentences than the Australian legal system would demand, although they’d been mentally tortured by alternating hope and fearful despair: it saddens me this isn’t enough for some, less than perfect people.

 It saddens me that some people think nothing of taking a human life which offers no probable threat of violence, no lack of prospects for rehabilitation, no probable risk of re-offending, no lack of appreciation for the weight of past sins.
 It saddens me that every human life isn’t valued as precious beyond description.